rhythmshandlya/to-do-app/README.md

 IEEE codeblocks 7.1 web development final project: A TODO Application!
-Dark-light mode switch, mark tasks as done, filter tasks, delete task and much more!
+Dark and Light mode switch, mark tasks as done, filter tasks, delete task and much more!